xibbon/docs/la-terminal/Getting-Started.md

 # Adding SSH keys

-To use SSH keys with SwiftTerm, you need to bring the private SSH component into your SSH keys.
+To use SSH keys with La Terminal, you need to bring the private SSH component into your SSH keys.

 Here are the options under "Keys":